Delboy/DryDrops/TESTING.md

 - The total under the bag icon was displaying £5 when the bag was empty.
 This was happening because the logic was written so that if the total was less than the threshold amount to get free delivery, you have to pay a £5 delivery charge.
 This meant that even when the basket was ZERO it was adding £5 to the basket as a delivery charge.
 I fixed this by changing the logic to not include delivery if the bag total is £0.

-- On the shopping bag page, when you hovered over the quantity input box, the margins changed.
+- On the shopping bag page, when you hover over the quantity input box, the margins change.
 To stop this I hid the overflow from the body and html elements in CSS.
-This however then conflicted with the script that enabled the arrow button to scroll to the top of the page.
+This however conflicted with the script that enabled the arrow button to scroll to the top of the page.
 So I deleted the hidden overflow CSS and came to realise that it was a container div with the container-fluid class that was causing the input shake.
 I deleted the container and the problem was solved.

 - When viewing the shopping bag with more than one item, only the last item's update button was working correctly.
 The reason this was happening was that the jquery script to locate the product's quantity form, was searching solely on their class name.
 This meant it always defaulted to the last form found, and because the items were generated from a for loop, it would always be the last item in the bag.
 That would explain why only the last items update button was working and not the rest.
 I fixed it by changing the jquery selector to work its way up the tree from the update button being clicked, ensuring that the right form was found.